lbryio/lbry-sdk/README.md

 By default, `lbrynet` will provide a JSON-RPC server at `http://localhost:5279`.
 It is easy to interact with via cURL or sane programming languages.

-Our [quickstart guide](http://lbry.io/quickstart) provides a simple walkthrough and examples for learning.
+Our [quickstart guide](https://lbry.tech/playground) provides a simple walkthrough and examples for learning.

+With the daemon running, `lbrynet commands` will show you a list of commands.

 The full API is documented [here](https://lbry.tech/api/sdk).